Very low in fat and high in potassium, this dish will make your RealAge 5.1 days younger.

 16 large sea scallops (about 1 pound)

-1 red or yellow bell pepper, seeded, cut into 1-inch chunks
+1 large red or yellow bell pepper, seeded, cut into 1-inch chunks

 8 ounces baby pattypan squash, sliced